-The mission of The Refuge is to provide a safe place where shelter resistant, chronically homeless women can heal spiritually, physically, socially and emotionally within the safety of a support community so that they may re-enter the lives they were designed to live.
+The mission of The Refuge Center is to provide a safe place where chronically homeless women can heal spiritually, physically, and emotionally within the safety of a supportive environment so that they may reestablish their lives within their community.

 The Refuge will focus on people first, leaning towards wholeness before independent, permanent housing.
 It will seek to provide the comfort and safety of a loving home wherein multiple guests will regain trust in themselves, others and God.
 Thus, they can embrace the tools necessary to heal and begin living the lives they were created to live.
 Women who leave The Refuge will be self-sufficient, re-integrated, involved, connected and compassionate members of the community who will thrive and one day mentor others on their healing journey.